SAT Syllabus: What's on the Exam and How to Prep

 Multiple Choice

-The majority of questions on SAT Math will be your standard multiple-choice questions where you're presented with a problem and have to choose the best answer from four answer choices.
+The majority of questions on SAT Math, 75%, will be your standard multiple-choice questions where you're presented with a problem and have to choose the best answer from four answer choices.

 Grid In

-On SAT Math, 22% of questions will be grid-ins.
-On these questions, instead of choosing the correct answer from a list of options, you'll have to solve the problem and enter your own answer on the grid provided in the answer sheet.
+On SAT Math, 25% of questions will be grid-ins.
+On these questions, instead of choosing the correct answer from a list of options, you'll have to solve the problem and enter your own answer on the computer.

 Skills Tested

 SAT Math covers 24 main topics, within four main subject areas.
-Over half of the questions will be on algebra, while a maximum of 10% of the questions will focus on Additional Topics such as geometry and trigonometry.
+Over half of the questions will be on algebra, while roughly 15% of the questions will focus on Additional Topics such as geometry and trigonometry.

 Basic Algebra